balcortex/100_days_code_web_development/README.md

 ## Day 008 - 2023/09/10

 Today I learned how to change the style of all matching elements with the internal CCS style.
 Instead of styling each element as inline CSS, internal CSS creates a style for all the elements sharing one tag (selector).

+## Day 009 - 2023/09/11

+Today I learned CSS External Style.
+When you have multiple pages, the use of Internal CSS would require changing each individual file.
+With External CSS, you only need to make the changes in one file, despite the number of pages your website has.